Douglas Durst

 Douglas Durst (born December 19, 1944) is an American real estate investor and developer.
-He is the president of the Durst Organization, which he has been in charge of since 1992.
+He has been the president of The Durst Organization since 1992.

 Early life and education

 Durst was born in New York City in 1944 to a Jewish family, the son of Bernice (née Herstein) and Seymour Durst.
-He is the younger brother of Robert Durst.
+He is the younger brother of convicted murderer Robert Durst.

-Durst's paternal grandfather, Joseph Durst, a penniless immigrant tailor from Austria Hungary, eventually became a very successful real estate manager and developer founding The Durst Organization in 1915.
+Durst's paternal grandfather, Joseph Durst, a penniless immigrant tailor from Austria Hungary, eventually became a very successful real estate manager and developer, founding The Durst Organization in 1915.
 His father, Seymour, became head of the family business in 1974 upon Joseph's death.
-Douglas's mother died when he was a child, in a fall from the roof of the family's three-story house; the exact circumstances were never clarified.
+Douglas's mother died when he was a child, in a fall from the roof of the family's three-story house.

 Douglas graduated from the Fieldston School in 1962 and the University of California at Berkeley in 1966.
 He attended New York University's Urban Studies program for two years and then joined the family business then run by his father and two uncles, Roy and David.